Netherlands

 Paraguay

-Paraguay is becoming a significant player in the South American dairy industry, with strong production and processing capabilities, active international trade, and strategic market developments.
+Paraguay is becoming a significant player in the South American dairy industry, with an annual production of about 700 million liters of milk and a robust processing sector.

 Peru

-Peru is a prominent player in the South American dairy market, characterized by significant growth in milk and cheese production, driven by rising demand and robust export activities.
+Peru's dairy industry is a significant player in South America, showing substantial growth in milk and cheese production driven by rising domestic demand and exports, particularly to the United States.

 Philippines